top of page

 The following analysis should not be considered as tax advice.
 Please consult you tax advisor for the approach that is suitable for your circumstances.

-Charitable Giving and the New Tax Law
+Charitable Giving and Reducing Tax Liability

 Qualified Charitable Distribution (QCD)*

-A Qualified Charitable Distribution (QCD) is a direct transfer of funds from your IRA custodian, payable to a qualified charity, like FISH.
-QCDs can be counted toward satisfying your required minimum distributions (RMDs) for the year, as long as certain rules are met.
+A QCD is a direct transfer of funds from a retiree’s IRA custodian, payable to a qualified charity, like FISH.
+QCDs can be counted toward satisfying the required minimum distributions (RMDs) for the year, as long as certain rules are met.

 Keeping your taxable income lower also may have other beneficial tax effects related to taxation of Social Security income and phasing out of certain other tax-saving provisions.